Deployment

 First-time install

-sudo -u apache python3 /opt/hubzero/bin/hzmetrics.py setup-db
+sudo -u apache python3 /opt/hubzero/metrics/bin/hzmetrics.py init

 The CMS-side tables created by metrics